moka-guys/dnanexus_vardict/Readme.md

 ## How does this app work?
 The app loops through the array of input BAM files and for each sample:
 - The app uses Samtools to index each BAM file
 - The app then uses VarDict to perform local realignment and call variants from the indexed bam file for the genomic regions specified in the supplied bed file.
-[This VarDict repository was cloned at this point into the app](https://github.com/AstraZeneca-NGS/VarDict/tree/328e00a1166abe4406020a9af12ca816a93517be)
+[This VarDict repository was cloned at this point into the app](https://github.com/AstraZeneca-NGS/VarDict/tree/328e00a1166abe4406020a9af12ca816a93517be).
-- A vcf file is output of each sample.
+- In addition to the parameters stated VarDict applies additional filters including:
+  - -I The indel size.
+Default =  120bp
+  - -q The phred score for a base to be considered a good call.
+Default = 25 (for Illumina)